Lee-on-the-Solent (4mm scale, P4 gauge)

 The Lee-on-the-Solent Light Railway was a bold town planning attempt of the late 1800s.
 The promoters hoped that here was a watering place with everything going for it: a splendid beach, a pleasant climate, superb views across to the Isle of Wight, the sheltered areas of the Solent for boating, and in addition, it was much nearer London then Bournemouth which was obviously the place to model it on.

 The layout was originally built by a professional model maker, Colin Hayward, as a result of taking a school party on a historical visit.
 It was one of the very first examples of a layout built to P4 standards and it made its debut at the South Hampshire Railway Modellers exhibition in October 1981.
-Colin kindly donated the layout to the East Hampshire Area Group of the Scalefour Society in 1993 and since then, a number of modifications have been made by various members
+Colin kindly donated the layout to the East Hampshire Area Group of the Scalefour Society in 1993 and since then, a number of modifications have been made by various members.

 The layout today is presented around the time of grouping (1923) allowing both LSWR and SR stock to be run.
 Motive power includes an ex-LBSCR D1 class tank and Terriers.
 All are fully compensated.
 Rolling stock includes Gate stock sets and various coal wagons from local merchants.

-Operators max 4 (usually 2 or 3) operated from rear
+- Operators: max 4 (usually 2 or 3)

-Power 2 x 13amp connection
+- Power: 2 x 13amp connection

-1 car for other operators
+- Transport: 1 large estate car (MPV) plus 1 car for other operators

-Insurance value £8,000
+- Insurance value: £8,000